-The typical training program for metal fabricators starts with on-the-job training or a welding certificate program.
-Metal fabricators must have a high school diploma.
+The typical training regimen for metal fabricators starts with on-the-job training or a postsecondary welding program.
 Although most employers do not require metal fabricators to have college-level coursework, a welding certificate program is recommended and allows workers to gain a better technical understanding of metal fabrication and manufacturing.

 A welding certificate adequately prepares students to work as metal fabricators and assemblers with manufacturing companies.
 A welding certificate teaches students how to use different methods and materials when welding.
 Students learn how to safely and effectively weld metal by working in the school's welding shop.
 Typical courses include: